louieyan/r4ds-exercise-solutions/iteration.md

 <div class="answer">

+Map functions work with any vectors, not just lists.
-The function `map` applies the function to each element of the vector.
+As with lists, the map functions will apply the function to each element of the vector.

+The expression `map(1:5, runif)` is equivalent to running `runif(1)`, `runif(2)`, ..., `runif(5)`, and collecting the results in a list.
+The result is a length five list with numeric vectors of sizes one through five.

 ```r
 map(1:5, runif)